 In regards to the future track and strength of Hurricane Matthew, the current situation is definitely not a simple one by any means.
 Over the next few days, Matthew is projected to continue heading west before gradually turning towards the northwest.
 As Matthew eventually makes a complete 90° turn towards the north as it rides along the western edge of a large subtropical high parked over the western/central Atlantic Ocean, island nations such as Jamaica, Haiti, the Dominican Republic, and Cuba will all be in the crosshairs of Matthew.
 Therefore, regardless of the exact track of this tropical cyclone moving forward in time, there are many people who will more than likely feel at least some impact(s) from Matthew.
 Be sure to stay tuned to the Global Weather and Climate Center for further updates as the status and forecast for Matthew continues to evolve!

-To learn more about other high-impact tropical cyclone-based events from around the world, be sure to click here!
+To learn more about other high-impact weather events from across the Caribbean, be sure to click here!